Welcome to Doug Fulton's Stockfixrs Website

 I've opened a NEW EMAIL email@example.com as I've had increasing difficulty viewing &sending messages from ruralfree.
 I promise you'll be replied to promptly by either my wife Pat or myself.
 She's graciously offered to help with correspondences so I can spend more time working on your stocks.
 She has been diligently working under my wing for the last 2 years learning to refinish stocks.
 Awesome.

 And I'm proud to announce Pat is the newest member of The Stockfixrs.

 Take Care, God Bless & HAPPY SHOOTING!!!

 Please use the buttons above to navigate the site

-We are a father and son shop, specializing in repairing and refinishing broken or damaged rifle and shotgun stocks.
+We are a family shop, specializing in repairing and refinishing broken or damaged rifle and shotgun stocks.
 We work only with wooden stocks.
 We do not make new stocks, or do new checkering.
 We leave that to the many better qualified artisans, and stick to what we know best.
-We can arrange to have general gunsmithing, metal work, re bluing, and engraving work done here in our town by some of the very best in their respective fields, if the need presents itself.
+We can arrange to have general gunsmithing, and metal work done here in our town by some of the very best in their respective fields, if the need presents itself.

 See our REFERRALS<<<

 See our TESTIMONIALS PAGE <<<click these corresponding links to navigate to the page